yousefahmed2004/HAKEEM/README.md

               ↓
 3. n8n starts the workflow
               ↓
-4. Session is checked
+4. Existing session is checked
               ↓
 5. Router Agent classifies the request
               ↓
 6. Upper or Lower Agent handles the request
               ↓
-7. Customer information is validated
+7. RAG retrieves relevant Hakeem information
               ↓
-8. Missing information is collected
+8. Customer information is validated
               ↓
-9. PostgreSQL is updated
+9. Missing information is collected
               ↓
-10. Order/request is processed
+10. Pharmacy availability is checked
               ↓
-11. AI generates the response
+11. Order is processed
               ↓
+12. PostgreSQL is updated
+              ↓
+13. Order status is tracked
+              ↓
+14. AI generates the response
+              ↓
-12. Response is sent through WhatsApp
+15. WhatsApp notification is sent
+              ↓
+16. Customer receives the update
 ```

 ---